 WHY STUDY WITH IAN SCOTT KETTLE?

-Ian has taught for the last 16 years at Central Saint Martins and is currently the course leader of the Fashion FESP (Free Elective Semester Program) for Study Abroad students.
+Ian has taught for the last 18 years at globally renowned Central Saint Martins where he is currently the course leader of the Fashion FESP (Free Elective Semester Program) for international Study Abroad students.
 He has also lectured at The Victoria & Albert Museum, London College of Fashion, Chelsea College of Art and overseas at Parsons The New School Paris, UAL Buenos Aires, International Creative Art and in China, both the Design Academy and Light & Shadow Fashion Design Academy.

 Ian has combined his extensive teaching career with over 25 years of independent and prêt-à-porter fashion industry experience as a freelance designer, studio manager and master pattern cutter, alongside running his own successful men’s bespoke accessory company Ian Scott Kettle.